CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 Leslie reports on a motion picture study by Klein.
 Experts took dictation at 220wpm for five minutes.
 “Good school learners” took dictation at 140wpm.
 They also answered a questionnaire.

-Do not place too much faith in your observations of which outlines are faster or slower.
-Instead, pay attention to where you fall behind in dictation.

 “Of the three experts, Dupraw and Rifkin were better able than Swem to tell with what relative speeds they wrote the combinations.
 When the total number of instances and occurrences of all the combinations is used, it is seen that Dupraw was right in approximately half the instances; Rifkin, in seven-tenths of the instances; and Swem in but one-fifth of the instances.”